yduf/yduf.github.io/_posts/2022-08-19-solve-quadratic.md

 ## see also
 - [Numerically Stable Method for Solving Quadratic Equations](https://people.csail.mit.edu/bkph/articles/Quadratics.pdf)
+- [Numerically stable algorithm for solving the quadratic equation when a is very small or 0](https://math.stackexchange.com/questions/866331/numerically-stable-algorithm-for-solving-the-quadratic-equation-when-a-is-very?newreg=70e12aede30e4337bbadac3882aa8108)
 - [Numerically stable method for solving quadratic equations](https://stackoverflow.com/questions/48979861/numerically-stable-method-for-solving-quadratic-equations)
 - [Loss of significance](https://en.wikipedia.org/wiki/Loss_of_significance#Instability_of_the_quadratic_equation) - has a detail explanation for a stable algorithm
 - [Kahan summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) - also known as compensated summation,[1] significantly reduces the numerical error in the total obtained by adding a sequence of finite-precision floating-point numbers, compared to the obvious approach.
+- The [Herbie](http://herbie.uwplse.org/) tool for automatically rearranging floating point expressions to reduce rounding error